-Summary: State Party Guinea ratified the convention on 21 October 2014.
-It has participated in the convention’s meetings, but not since 2016.
-Guinea voted in favor of a key United Nations (UN) resolution on the convention in December 2018.
+Ten-Year Review: State Party Guinea ratified the convention on 21 October 2014 and has participated in some of the convention’s meetings, but not since 2016.

-Guinea is not known to have ever used, produced, or exported cluster munitions.
-It is believed to possess a stockpile, but must provide an initial transparency report for the convention to formally confirm this and disclose information on the types and quantities.
-The report was due 30 September 2015.
+Guinea is not known to have ever used, produced, or exported cluster munitions, but it is believed to stockpile them.
+Guinea must provide an initial transparency report for the convention to formally indicate if it possesses a stockpile and, if so, disclose information on the types and quantities to be destroyed.

 The Republic of Guinea signed the Convention on Cluster Munitions on 3 December 2008, ratified on 21 October 2014, and the convention entered into force for the country on 1 April 2015.

 Guinea has not indicated if it plans to enact national implementation legislation for the convention.

 As of August 2020, Guinea had not submitted its initial Article 7 transparency report for the convention, which was originally due by 30 September 2015.
 Timely submission of the report is a legal obligation, but Guinea has not indicated when it will provide it.